a1gorhythm7/atPLCT/May 2025/MonthlyLog.md

 ### Pull #128 https://github.com/ruyisdk/ruyisdk-website/pull/128

 - Initial version of new homepage
-- New component MainDisplay for visual attraction and animated ruyipm operations
+- New component MainDisplay for visual attraction and animated ruyi operations
 - New component RuyiInLive for community link and stats
 - New NewsShowcase for display Ruyi News